bhaviknagre/OLA-Case-Study/README.md

 # Product Dissection of OLA – Ride-Hailing Platform
-Welcom
-e to the Product Dissection of OLA repository!
+Welcome to the Product Dissection of OLA repository!
 This project explores the key components of OLA's ride-hailing platform, its business strategy, and the innovative solutions it offers to address real-world transportation challenges.

 # Table of Contents
 - Introduction